lbl-srg/obc/specification/source/cdl.rst

 ]

-Fixme: likely delete this paragraph.
-There shall be a ``metadataLanguageDefinition`` for each of the ``metadataLanguage`` used and the ``metadataLanguageDefinition`` shall be defined in the class definition annotation.
-Similarly, there shall be a ``naturalLanguageDefinition`` for each of the ``naturalLanguage`` used and the ``naturalLanguageDefinition`` shall be defined in the class definition annotation.

 If an instance declaration contains semantic information, it overrides the semantic information of its class definition.
 If an instance declaration does not contain semantic information, it inherits the semantic information